williammilisic/cloudcloud.dev/index.md

 ## 9 June 2023
 * New-word-learnt: **Shoshin** (Japanese: 初心) is a concept from Zen Buddhism meaning beginner's mind.
 It refers to having an attitude of openness, eagerness, and lack of preconceptions when studying, even at an advanced level, just as a beginner would. <br/><br/>
 * [AI doomers are a ‘cult’ — here’s the real threat](https://www.cnbc.com/2023/06/06/ai-doomers-are-a-cult-heres-the-real-threat-says-marc-andreessen.html) according to Marc Andreessen.<br/><br/>
+* Quote-got-saving: "*Given a 10% chance of a 100 times payoff, you should take that bet every time.*" - Jeff Bezos

 ## 8 June 2023
-* Quote-för-saving: "*Any intelligent fool can make things bigger and more complex...
+* Quote-for-saving: "*Any intelligent fool can make things bigger and more complex...
 It takes a touch of genius - and a lot of courage to move in the opposite direction.*" - E.F.
 Schumacher

 ## 7 June 2023
 * Quote-of-the-day: "*In Nvidia's context, [AI] is going to create some winners and losers... more losers than winners.*" - Rajiv Jain <br/><br/>